To Compare LMS Systems the Right Way, You Need to Understand How They Operate

 An LMS is not just a concept—it’s software.
 Over time, you’ll find your learning management software may have some small issues crop up.
-They will rarely, if ever, be earth-shattering enough to change your mind on investment.
-But as with anything, it helps to be prepared and know what you’re in for from the start.

-However, knowing why you are procuring an LMS and the expertise of your vendor (and/or IT team) bookend the potential problems with software.
+Knowing why you are procuring an LMS and the expertise of your vendor (and/or IT team) bookend the potential problems with software.
 If you need a mobile app, implementing a system that offers one will sidestep the problem.
 If there are bug fixes needed, vendor support is at the other end to ensure it runs smoothly and without any disruption to your service.
 If you’re still a little wary, ask about the aforementioned potential issues when you reach out to vendors for RFPs or RFQs.
 Most will include resolutions in their proposals.

 Issues will rarely, if ever, be earth-shattering enough to change your mind on investment.
 But as with anything, it helps to be prepared and know what you’re in for from the start so you can get the best learning management system for your needs.

 Essentially, you’re testing if an LMS provider can meet your requirements.
 (NB: Not a step to skip.)

 The Common and Not-So-Common LMS Problems You’ll Face